tsung-ju/parallax-background-image/README.md

 An instance of `CreateBackground`, prepend an `<img>` background to the element.

 #### `Parallax.pseudoBefore`
 An instance of `CreateBackground`, use CSS `::before` to set background image.
-Note that this is much slower than `inserImg` when using js-based fallback.
+Note that this is much slower than `inserImg`.

 ### Static Methods